hodge-py/ML_Leetcode/solutions.md

 # Leetcode notes and solutions

-### These solutions are not optimized and only serve to solve the problems.
+These solutions are not optimized and only serve to solve the problems.

-# Array -> Hash Table
+## Array -> Hash Table

 hashmaps = {}
 Values can be stored in the hashmap and then retrieved using their key.
 This results in a $O(1)$ since you can key a specific value.
 Or $O(n)$ when looping through the hashmap.

-## Questions related:
 https://leetcode.com/problems/single-number/description/

 ```python

 class Solution: